-\In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
+In analyzing unsignalized intersections, average vehicle delay for various movements through the intersection is measured in seconds of vehicle delay.
 The numbers shown indicate the greatest average delay for any movement within the intersection.
 According to the Guidelines, delay exceeding 50.0 seconds indicates inadequate traffic operations.
 Values shown as "+999" suggest that the parameters are beyond the normal range of the procedure and should be interpreted as a severe inadequacy.

 The critical intersections identified above are not programmed for improvement with 100 percent construction funding within the next six years in the current Maryland Department of Transportation "Consolidated Transportation Program" or the Prince George's County "Capital Improvement Program."
 Background traffic data for MD 201 has been developed using a 1.0 percent annual growth rate for a period of six years for the study area.
-No background (approved but unbuilt) developments were identified in the TIS; the area was examined, and it is believed that about eight approved and unbuilt lots associated with Preliminary Plans of Subdivision (PPS) 4-07041 and 4-00056 bear consideration.
+No background (approved but unbuilt) developments were identified in the TIS; staff have examined the area and believe that about eight approved and unbuilt lots associated with Preliminary Plans of Subdivision (PPS) 4-07041 and 4-00056 bear consideration.

-At the request of the Town of Cheverly, the analysis is also adjusted to account for Washington Gateway, PPS 4-19048.
-While the TIS for PPS 4-19048 does not appear to assign traffic to the study area for the subject final plat, the analysis includes 20 percent of the trip generation for that project (177 AM and 236 PM trips), with 15 percent distributed on MD 201 and five percent distributed onto the Baltimore-Washington Parkway via Pepsi Place and Hospital Drive.
+At the request of the Town of Cheverly, the staff analysis is also adjusted to account for Washington Gateway, PPS 4-19048.
+While the TIS does not appear to send traffic into the study area for this plan, the analysis includes 20 percent of the trip generation for that project (177 AM and 236 PM trips), with 15 percent distributed on MD 201 and 5 percent distributed onto the Baltimore-Washington Parkway via Pepsi Place and Hospital Drive.